Guti9sK/Guti9sK/README.md

   <a href="#-hola-soy-agustín-palma">🇪🇸 Español</a> | 🇬🇧 English
 </p>

 # 👋 Hello!
-I'm Agustín Palma
+I'm Agustín

 I'm a curious and constantly learning person.
 I'm currently focused on becoming a **Data Analyst**, applying tools like **Excel**, **SQL**, and **Power BI** to solve real-world problems and support data-driven decision-making.